paralleldrive/riteway/README.md

 `"*.css": ["utils/identity-object-proxy.js"],` tells SWC to replace all absolute CSS imports with an identity object proxy. (**Note:** relative imports like `import './styles.css` will NOT be replaced, and you need to convert them to absolute imports.)
 An identity object proxy is an object that returns each key stringified when accessed.
 For example `obj.foo` returns `"foo"`.

 You will need to create the identity object proxy yourself.
-Here is an example one:
+Here is an example:

 ```js
 const identityObjectProxy = new Proxy(